If your child’s clothing is on fire, lie her down and quickly roll her entire body except her head in a blanket to extinguish the flames.

 If you cannot put the burn under water, apply a cool, clean wet cloth to the burned area.
 Do not rub it.
 Wet the cloth again when it is no longer cool.

-Go to the emergency room if the clothing is stuck to your child’s skin, the burn is extensive, or your child’s face, neck, hands, feet, or genital organs are affected.
+Go to the emergency room if the clothing is stuck to your child’s skin, the burn is extensive, or it affects the face, neck, hands, feet, genitals, or a joint.

 If the clothing your child was wearing is stuck to the skin, do not remove it.
 Apply a cool, clean wet cloth and go to the emergency room.